 That'll do, George

-Babe is an incredible film that I am reviewing in the context of George Miller’s filmography, so perhaps we can start there: Is Babe a film by George Miller?
-He is not the director; that would be Chris Noonan.
+Babe is an wonderful film; we can start and maybe even end there.
+But I am reviewing it in the context of George Miller’s filmography, so I’d like to firstly consider the question: Is Babe a film by George Miller?
+He is not the director; that is Chris Noonan.
 Noonan and Miller share writing credit for the screenplay, which adapts the 1983 chapter book The Sheep-Pig.
 These days, Noonan and Miller dispute how much credit Miller deserves for the final product: Miller suggests he was the director in all but official credit, controlling the film’s look and tone; Noonan counters that Miller has tried to claim the project as his own in the wake of the film’s success but was rather just an advisor overseeing from a distance.
 The truth is probably somewhere in between, or, more accurately, a little bit of both.
 (The Tim Burton-Henry Selick creative partnership for The Nightmare Before Christmas comes to mind as an analog: In both cases, the more famous visionary got the ball rolling and stuck around as producer and consultant, but the nuts-and-bolts credit belongs to the less famous director, though Selick has since independently staked his claim as great where Noonan hasn’t.)

 Two traits in particular make Babe feel like a Miller picture.
 The first is the setting: the film was shot largely in Australia.
 Unless I’m mistaken, Babe’s national setting is never explicitly stated; it reads as a nonspecific blend of English, American, and Australian.
 The novel it’s based off of takes place in England, and Babe radiates with the A.A.
 Milne-esque coziness of Edwardian England (tinted with ‘50s kitsch); the animals and imagery are a blend of American farmland and Australian shepherding.